 The IESE Program at the School of Economics and Business Administration at the University of Navarra is the only undergraduate degree program taught at a top-level business school by its renowned professors, methodology and materials.
-According to the Executive Education Ranking 2012 of the Financial Times, IESE at the University of Navarra is the best school in the world for executive education.
+IESE has been ranked the best in the world by the Financial Times for a record-breaking fifth straight year.

 The goal of the program, which is based at IESE Business School's Madrid campus, is to allow students to complete their education with an approach to work that enhances their professional competences.